-Robert Weiss (Artistic Director and Choreographer, Cinderella) began his career as a professional dancer at the age of 17, when he joined the New York City Ballet at the request of George Balanchine.
+Robert Weiss (Founding Artistic Director/CEO) began his career as a professional dancer at the age of 17, when he joined the New York City Ballet at the request of George Balanchine.
 He remained with the company for 17 years, rising to the rank of principal dancer.
 During this time he performed principal roles in over 40 ballets, some of which were created for him by both Balanchine and Jerome Robbins.
 His career took him next to Pennsylvania Ballet in Philadelphia, where he served as Artistic Director for eight years.

 As a choreographer, Mr. Weiss has created over 40 ballets, including commissions by Pennsylvania Ballet, American Ballet Theatre (for Kirkland and Baryshnikov), the New York City Ballet, Bejart’s Ballet of the 20th Century, The Caramoor Festival, the Palm Beach Festival, Stars of American Ballet, and Philadanco Dance Company, among others.
 He is a recipient of two fellowships for choreography from the National Endowment for the Arts.